-Square Capital and PayPal Working Capital operate very similarly.
-Both offer merchant cash advances with set fees and percentage-based repayment through their payment processing services.
+Square Capital, PayPal Working Capital, and Stripe Capital operate very similarly.
+All offer merchant cash advances with set fees and percentage-based repayment through their payment processing services.

 Of course, in PayPal’s case, your merchant cash advance gets repaid through the PayPal payments you accept, rather than your Square credit card transactions.
-But the process works pretty much the same way, and fees look comparable.
+Likewise, Stripe Capital loans get repaid through Stripe credit card transactions.
+But the process works pretty much the same way, and fees look comparable between the three.

 Square Capital vs. merchant cash advance companies

 You’ll find plenty of other merchant cash advance companies out there.
 These will use the same model, letting you repay your loan through your credit card sales.

 Again, most of these companies will have similar benefits and similar drawbacks, although Square Capital may have lower fees.

 But if you already use Square to accept payments, Square Capital will offer greater convenience.
 If you don’t use Square, then you’re not eligible for Square Capital anyway, so you might as well use a different merchant cash advance company.

 FAQs about Square Capital

 How can I make Square Capital give me an offer?

 Put simply, you can’t.
 Asking nicely won’t help.
 But Square does promise to review your profile periodically, so if you ever become eligible, you will get an offer.